bryanbraun/music-box-fun/js/alt-react/readme.md

 This folder contains all the "framework code" we need to create our reactive UI.
+Nothing in here is specific to Music Box Fun.

 It's designed as an ES6 alternative to ReactJS.
 For more details see this: